mamacker/pi_to_potter/README.md

 # pi_to_potter
-Works!
+Want to recreate the Universal Studios Magical experience?
+Try this out, in a couple of hours you can have your own magic wand.

+This uses machine learning, background subtraction and OpenCV all on a little raspberry pi.
+Several people have now recreated the whole exerience using this tech.
+It might even be better than the original, since *this* wand experience can be taught new tricks. ;)

+See the whole build, tips, tricks and comments at: https://bloggerbrothers.com/2017/12/09/turn-on-a-lamp-with-a-gesture-ir-cam-image-processing/

-## The simplest way:
+## The simplest way to get started:
-- First create a fresh raspbian disk with the Desktop OS
+- Create a fresh raspbian disk with the Desktop OS
 - Follow install instructions to get OpenCV 3.1
   - Run through the instructions found in: steps_taken.txt
 - Download the git